sabih1996/sabih1996/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Mean stack
+- 🔭 I’m currently working on MERN stack
+- 🌱 I'm currently learning Aws services and unit testing for nodejs appa.
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- 💬 Ask me about Nodejs,nestjs,mongodb,Angular,Frontend
+- 💬 Ask me about Nodejs,Nestjs,Expressjs,React,Nextjs,postgresql,mongoDB,Grahql,Apollo server,Apollo client

 <h3>Things I code with</h3>
 <p>